MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/types-forms.md

 ---
-title: "Type of forms in PowerApps | MicrosoftDocs"
+title: "Type of model-driven app forms in PowerApps | MicrosoftDocs"
 description: "Understand the different types of forms" ms.custom: "" ms.date: 06/27/2018